Jump directly to main content

 Attending an MBA course in Vienna is a great way to acquire the knowledge needed in today's business world, but it can also be an ideal opportunity to meet interesting people and share experience.
-Cezary Baran, Vice President and CFO at Emperia Holding S.A. and Professional MBA student at the WU Executive Academy, fully subscribes to this idea.
+Cezary Baran, Vice President and CFO at Emperia Holding S.A. and MBA alumnus at the WU Executive Academy, fully subscribes to this idea.

 When we hear of Vienna, we usually think of impressive museums and palaces, the magnificent Ring and the rich cultural life of the city.
 One might go there for a long weekend to enjoy the atmosphere of a wonderful metropolis, regularly top-listed as the most livable city in the world in the famous Mercer ranking.
 However, we should not forget that the capital of Austria is also an important place on the economic and political map of the world, far more significant than the small size of the country might suggest.